“I wish to meet an RAF pilot”

 John’s Wishgranter, Hollie made some enquiries and went one step further - arranging for him to meet a team from the Red Arrows at RAF Scampton.

-John’s family drove from their home in Lancashire to the air base in Lincoln just before their home county went into local lockdown again, in September 2020, and stayed overnight.
+John’s family drove to the air base in Lincoln just before their home county went into local lockdown again, in September 2020, and stayed overnight.

 The next morning, they were escorted to Red Arrows headquarters to watch an air display.
 They had a socially distanced photo taken with the Red Arrows pilots from those aircraft; had an engineering tour and then got to look through the pilots’ flying equipment.
 After the air display the team had a debrief and John got to quiz them about their roles flying Hawk fast-jets.